syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

 #### Add Namespaces

-Add the following necessary namespaces to implement the service methods.
+Add the following namespaces required to implement the service methods.

 {% highlight c# %}